 The large freight yards are double-ended, the other end a mirror image of this one.
 There are no power switches on the layout.
 Hand operated ground-throws are used almost exclusively as operation is strictly walk-around with Aristo radio control cabs.

 This unique scene demo's one of the merits of modules in the club environement.
 Lorene has chosen to model a European scene complete with animated ice skaters.
 Our HO layout is certainly not scenery coordinated and that seems to add to the variety and fun.
 There is something for everybody.

-For those of us who have left our youth behind and find it awkward to duck under we have built an entry device,that someone recently called a "geezer gate", complete with electrical interlock and lockdown, we'd like to tell you how to build it but Model Railroader has bought the copyrights.
-Until it is published, look at the original prototype for ideas, if your club could use one.
-10/10/02 update: The gate has worked so well that we recently used the basic design to build a drop leaf module.
+For those of us who have left our youth behind and find it awkward to duck under we have built an entry device,that someone recently called a "geezer gate", complete with electrical interlock and magnetic lockdown.
+Here is the original design by our Chief Engineer.
+It has since been published in MR Aug 2005.
+The gate has worked so well that we recently used the basic design to build a drop leaf module.
 Look here for the details

 Our Historical museum recently acquired seven nice glass cases for display of railroadiana.
 One of the things we are proud to show is the O guage circus train by Master Modeler Milt Sorensen.
 Here is just a few of the many cars that carry the circus.
 This train really carries a whole circus that can be unpacked and erected, although rarely done, perhaps because of the shortage of scale working elephants.
 It's a gorgeous piece of work with a UP Challenger on the point.

 Return to Pocatello Model Railroad and Historical Society home page